Brivo Integration Instructions

 NOTE: Validate Account manually resends the account credentials to confirm linking is still valid.

-- Press Add Recorder and select the recorder to link to the Brivo account.
+2. Press Add Location and select the location to link to the Brivo account.

 OWS Alert Configuration